OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/08-Fingerprint_Web_Application_Framework.md

 Website: [https://www.wappalyzer.com/](https://www.wappalyzer.com/)

 Wappalyzer is available in multiple usage models, the most popular of which is likely the Firefox/Chrome extensions.
 They work solely on regular expression matching and don't need anything beyond the page being loaded in a browser.
 It works completely at the browser level and gives results in the form of icons.
-Although sometimes it has false positives, this is very handy to have notion of what technologies were used to construct a target website immediately after browsing a page.
+Although sometimes it has false positives, this is very handy to have notion of what technologies were used to construct a target site immediately after browsing a page.

 Sample output of a plug-in is presented on a screenshot below.

 ![Wappalyzer Output for OWASP Website](images/Owasp-wappalyzer.png)\
-*Figure 4.1.8-9: Wappalyzer Output for OWASP Website*
+*Figure 4.1.8-9: Wappalyzer Output for OWASP site*

 ## References